Practicum and Field Experiences

 Before qualifying for practicum, you must complete the Clinical Instruction Benchmark Assessment (CIBA) with your advisor.
-(See copy of the CIBA paperwork by clicking on the forms here).
-As a part of the CIBA process, students complete a personal reflection document, submit papers from prerequisite classes (COUN 503, Professional Orientation, COUN 504, Pre-Practicum, COUN 520, Theory and Practice), and complete a verification of counseling hours form, obtain professional liability insurance, submit certification of fingerprinting clearance, and provide completed self and instructor assessments from the COUN 504, Pre-Practicum course.
+(See copy of the CIBA paperwork here).
+As a part of the CIBA process, students complete a personal reflection document, submit papers from prerequisite classes (COUN 503, Professional Orientation, COUN 564, Counseling Skills, COUN 520, Theory and Practice), and complete a verification of counseling hours form, obtain professional liability insurance, submit certification of fingerprinting clearance, and provide completed self and instructor assessments from the COUN 564, Counseling Skills.
 Students are also encourage to take and pass the CBEST exam, as this is a requirement to apply for the Pupil Personnel Services Credential at the end of the master’s program.

 School Counseling Fieldwork (COUN 590)

 Prior to final approval for placement in the yearlong fieldwork experience, the school counseling student must arrange a meeting with their faculty advisors to complete the Fieldwork Readiness Process.
-(Review the required paperwork and expectations by clicking on the forms section here)
+(Review the required paperwork and expectations)

 Students participate in fieldwork over their final two or three semesters in the program.
 A Fieldwork manual provides details regarding all requirements for the fieldwork requirements for the school counseling specialization.
-(Review the manual by clicking on the forms section here) Students should carefully follow the instructions in the manual.
+(Review the manual.)
+Students should carefully follow the instructions in the manual.
 The clinical instruction manual is available to review on the counseling program website and will be given to students during the practicum experience.

 During each semester of enrollment in COUN 590F, the student candidate will complete a minimum of 300 clock hours at a field site selected following consultation with the student's advisor and the Director of Field Experiences.
-The student can enroll in 3-units of Fieldwork during any one semester.
+The student can enroll in three units of fieldwork during any one semester.
 Students applying for the credential must complete 600 supervised hours during at least two semesters.
 The student will participate in a group supervision class which will meet weekly during the semesters the student is enrolled in COUN 590F.
-A university supervisor will make two visits per semester to the fieldwork site, to collaborate with the site supervisors, and observe the USD counseling student.
+A university supervisor will make two visits per semester to the fieldwork site to collaborate with the site supervisors and observe the USD counseling student.